 - 4 inch Dualon long pile roller head

-If you have prepared your area well and have used the above products you will have a successful project with great end results.
+If you have prepared your area well and have used the above products you can expect a successful project with great end results.

-To remove wallpaper easily and effectively you must first obtain what type of wall covering is used and which removal method would be best suited in removing the paper, whether it be via a wallpaper steamer or scoring tools.
+To remove wallpaper easily and effectively you must first obtain what type of wall covering has been used and which removal method is suited - a wallpaper steamer or scoring tools.

 If using a steamer there are many tang scrapers to assist with the removal of wallpaper once the adhesive begins to melt and lift.
 Be careful with the amount of heat you expose the wallpaper to as the plaster behind is porous and if exposed to excessive moisture it may cause cracking.